Jthiess/PGSM/Development Docs/READ THIS PLEASE DEVELOPERS.md

 After writing or removing a conf file, PGSM calls `systemctl reload nginx` via `subprocess.run()` on the controller node (no SSH needed since Flask runs there).

-**Adding ports**: Extra ports from `server.extra_ports` each get their own upstream/server block in the same conf file.
+**Adding ports**: Extra ports from `server.extra_ports` each get their own upstream/server block appended to the same conf file.

 ---